tc39/proposal-intl-segmenter/README.md

 #### `%SegmentIterator%.prototype.index()`

 Return the index of the beginning current segment, as an offset from the beginning of the string.
+Initially the `index` is 0.

 #### `%SegmentIterator%.prototype.breakType()`